scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 The process of building and running environmental simulations using these tools is time consuming, requiring a large amount of manual effort and a fair amount of expertise.
 Typically, the time required to build a reasonable model is measured in months.
 These workflows support some use cases well, especially multi-year projects where there is often the need for highly accurate, high-resolution physical modeling.
-But the existing tools and workflows are too heavyweight for other potential applications, such as making short-term operational decisions in novel locations.
+But these existing tools and workflows are too heavyweight for other potential applications, such as making short-term operational decisions in novel locations.
 They also make it difficult to flexibly switch between desktop and remote high-performance-computing (HPC) systems as needed for scaling up and for interactive use.